danielfreire-dev/PollyGlot/README.md

 I learned many lessons whilst working on this project.
 I originally started this project because I wanted to learn how to build a frontend for ChatGPT, but I learned much more than that.
 It was also an opportunity to become familiar with Bootstrap, a framework that I did not have much experience with before.

-## Examples:
+## Other Projects:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at my other projects:

 **Quizzical:** https://github.com/danielfreire-dev/Quizzical